br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all the simulations without a source.
+Are there simulations that do not have a source?

 ### Example Applied Question

-Retrieve all the simulations without a source.
+Are there simulations that do not have a source?

 #### Expected Outcome

-Nothing, as there should not be simulations without a source.
+A negative boolean result.

 #### Results

-None
+FALSE

 #### Based on